yehdihouldanna/dhamet/Feautures_To_Add.md

 - Add sound effects SFX to the game.
  - piece appearance SFX [_/]
- -piece disapearance SFX
+ - piece disapearance SFX []

-- Refractor the code in favor of Fat models Skinny views (a recommended Django practice) .

-- Make it possible to render a previous game state from historic by clicking on it.

 - Clean improve and modelise player's profile and stats.

+- Clean all the unsed pages.

 - Update the documentation with images based on the actual game.